TechmongersNL/taste-of-code-balloon-game/04. CSS classes/README.md

 ### ✎ Exercise: Apply CSS class to paragraph tag

-By the end of this section, participants will gain a better understanding surrounding the implementation of CSS and the application of classes containing attributes and values.
+By the end of this exercise, participants will gain a better understanding surrounding the implementation of CSS and the application of classes containing attributes and values.